vietnd69/dst-api-webdocs/docs/api-vanilla/components/combat.md

 - [Inventory Component](inventory.md) - For equipping weapons
 - [Armor Component](armor.md) - For damage reduction
 - [LootDropper Component](lootdropper.md) - For drops when entities are killed
+- [Case Study - The Forge Mod](../examples/case-forge.md) - For an example of extended combat mechanics

 ## Examples